-Welcome to Episode ONE in my Three part post series on Journaling your Way to Peace.
+Welcome to Episode ONE in my Three part post series on Journaling techniques to find Peace.
 This first post is foundational and it’s all about your mindset.
 You will learn to use writing to heal and find peace, by using these effective journaling techniques.

 I did it anyway because I don’t like awkward.
 The first time I journaled, I amused myself when I wrote this:

 “I don’t usually like journaling stuff like this because I don’t think it’s helpful but I feel a little better now that I’ve written it down so maybe I should rethink my journaling thing…”